In a Nutshell

 The most common method of communication is messaging because this allows you to send a text message to your therapist whenever you want or feel the need.
 This is good since it means you can jot down a few lines about how you're feeling in the moment and don't have to wait until an official session to try and remember what you were experiencing during the difficult time.

 BetterHelp messaging is also convenient because it is an ongoing record of your conversation with your therapist.
 So, you can look back at comments and review tools or techniques the therapist gave you in a previous session without having to remember every detail by heart.
-All chat rooms are totally private.
+All chat rooms are discreet.
 Nobody can access the room or the conversation except you and your counselor (not even other BetterHelp employees).

 How Long Are BetterHelp Sessions?